Shoplifting Theft In Colorado

 Shoplifting In Denver, Colorado – A Theft Crime

-Shoplifting in Denver, Colorado, may feel like a high school prank, but it can be charged as a felony theft or misdemeanor theft, and have lifelong implications for the person charged.
+Shoplifting in Denver, Colorado, may feel like a high school prank, but it can be charged as a felony or misdemeanor, and have lifelong implications for the person charged.
 In some cases, shoplifting can quickly escalate into robbery.
-In most shoplifting cases in Denver and Glendale, the accused is charged with stealing or attempting to steal something of value from a retail store.
+In most shoplifting cases in Denver, Park Hill, and Montbello, the accused is charged with stealing or attempting to steal something of value from a retail store.

 Criminal Record And Sentence For Shoplifting In Jefferson County, Colorado

 Whether shoplifting is charged as a felony or misdemeanor in Golden, Lakewood or Arvada, depends on the value of the item(s) involved.
 Jefferson County, Colorado, shoplifting theft law is detailed at C.R.S.
-18-4-401 as a Class 2 misdemeanor if the value of the item taken is less than $500.
-It is a Class 1 misdemeanor if the item involved is $500 to $999.
-It is a Class 4 felony if the value is $1,000 to $20,000.
+18-4-401 as a Class 2 misdemeanor if the value of the item taken is greater than $300 but less than $1,000.
+It is a Class 1 misdemeanor if the item involved is $1,000 – $1,999.
+It is a Class 4 felony if the value is $5,000 to $20,000.
 If valued at $20,000 or more, then the theft is classified as a Class 3 felony.
 Remember, a felony is punished by imprisonment in the Colorado Department of Corrections, and misdemeanors are punished in the Arapahoe County Jail, Denver County Jail, Douglas County Jail, and Adams County Jail.
 Our criminal defense lawyers represent people accused of Shoplifting in county courts and municipal courts like Lakewood Municipal Court and Aurora Municipal Court.

 Douglas County Shoplifting Quickly Turns Into A Felony